 The Optimal Learning Experience:

-Teacher, best selling author and marketing guru Seth Godin, built one of the world's most popular massive online courses - one that he now advises people not to take because, what we’ve come to see is that learning is not a solitary experience and online courses are just media consumption.
+Teacher, best selling author and marketing guru Seth Godin built one of the world's most popular massive online courses - one that he now advises people not to take.
+He has since realized that learning is not a solitary experience and online courses are just media consumption.

-He sees the future of learning as leaving behind the constraints of both modern industrial education (the centralized content, the carrot/stick motivation of certification and the lecture format) as well as the limitations of online learning (the low to zero engagement) and building a new and better path.
+Seth Godin sees the future of learning as leaving behind the constraints of both modern industrial education (the centralized content, the carrot/stick motivation of certification, and the lecture format) as well as the limitations of online learning (the low to zero engagement) and building a new and better path.

-Optimal learning experiences happen when there is: enrollment (so people are there because they want to be and not because it’s mandated in some way); when it is experiential (so there is a transformative component as a result of going through it) and it should foster peer to peer learning (from feedback and shared projects).
+Optimal and enhanced learning experiences happen with: high course enrollment ( people are there because they want to be, not because it’s mandated in some way); experiential elements ( there is a transformative component as a result of going through it); peer-to-peer learning (from feedback and shared projects within a learning community).

-Seth Godin’s course the altMBA is built around these principles.
-It’s a peer to peer learning environment, it’s cohort based (groups of five to twenty people) consistently engaged with each other and it's not lecture based - instead learning happens through fourteen assignments.
+Seth Godin’s course the altMBA is built around these learning principles.
+With a peer-to-peer learning environment, a cohort-based community (groups of five to twenty people), and consistent engagement within the learning community, it’s no wonder the program is so successful.
+One key to success is that it’s not lecture based; instead, learning happens through assignments.

 A New Type Of Teacher

-Live online cohort based courses also represent an entirely new forum for a new type of teacher.
-Traditional institutional education was build around regulating who was able to lead the classroom and deciding what they needed to have in order to do so.
+Live cohort-based courses also represent an entirely new forum for a new type of teacher.
+Traditional institutional education was built around regulating who was able to lead the classroom and deciding what they needed to have in order to do so.
 What we’ve seen with the rise of online influencers on platforms like Tik Tok, YouTube and Instagram is that people increasingly want to learn directly from the people they admire.

 Influence has become the new accreditation.

-The challenge has been that until now, most creators didn’t have a pathway to both a sustainable income and the ability to build a new teaching product.
-Live online cohort based courses completely change this - because whereas income on ad based platforms requires hundreds of thousands of followers, with a live online course, a creator can become a teacher with a sustainable income source and with only a small group of participants.
+The challenge has been that, until now, most course creators and educators didn’t have a pathway to both a sustainable income and the ability to build a new teaching product.
+Live online cohort-based courses completely change this.
+Income on ad-based platforms requires hundreds of thousands of followers.
+With a live online cohort-based course, a creator can become a teacher with a sustainable income source with only a small group of learners.
+The key is to design live learning experiences that meet the specific needs of your community, with the tools and content developed to engage and enhance the learning experience.
+Fortunately, Disco is all you need to build, market, and sell like courses, workshops and learning communities successfully.
+Let us show you how on the Disco Community!

-Have a question or comment on live online cohort based courses?
-Tweet us at Disco and we will get back to you!
+Have a question or comment on how to get started with your own live cohort-based courses?
+Tweet us at Disco or book time with us here!